witzulu/MyDagboek/README.md

    - A tagging system to organize notes by topic.
    - A pinning feature to highlight important notes.
    - A search functionality to easily find notes by title, content, or tags.
+8. Code Snippets
+   - Dashboard for snippets (will change apearance later. posibly simular to notes)
+   - can create a snippet in various languages (C#,javascript,html, Will add more as needed or requested)

 ## Roadmap